rob-egrot/Foundations-of-Computer-Science/README.md

 comment out or delete the relevant part at the end of the .tex file.

 Stand-alone exercise sheets can also be created, but to get this to work properly you may need to make some edits (e.g. some references will need to be manually edited).

+If you change the folder structure or file names then you'll need to edit the main document if you want it to build properly.